 Pauline Rice joined the school as a leading teacher when it re-opened and led the Indigo Team.
 Pauline was appointed to the role of Acting Assistant Principal in 2005 and became the substantive Assistant Principal in 2006.
 When Tim was seconded into the regional office, Pauline was appointed Acting Principal and gained the substantive position of Principal in 2010.
 At the beginning of 2018 Pauline was seconded to the Department of Education North West Region for one year and is currently in the role of Acting Senior Education Improvement Leader and is responsible for overseeing all the government primary and secondary schools in the City of Yarra, and all secondary schools in Whittlesea.

-Linda Mitchell joined Fitzroy High School as Assistant Principal in 2012 and is currently in the role of Acting Principal for 2018.
+Linda Mitchell joined Fitzroy High School as Assistant Principal in 2012 and is currently in the role of Acting Principal as of 2018.